 Despite the explosive growth of online e-commerce and its widespread use for buying and selling products, selling products through retailers continues to be the most important mechanism for consumer product companies to earn revenue.
-In 2010, Forrester Research concluded that on average, 93% of all product sales happens through brick and mortar retailers, and that number is projected to shrink only 1% to 92% by 2014.

 - Innovation has exploded.
 Technology has made it easier, cheaper and faster to design, test and produce products.
 On top of that, the Internet has made it easier, cheaper and faster to get information, whether its finding out what competitors are doing, locating outsourced manufacturers to produce a product and anything in between.
 As a result, anyone with an idea can start a company and create superb products.

 - Capital is relatively available.
 Compared to previous decades of the twentieth century, many more sources exist.
 Whether its personal sources such as credit cards, second mortgages, family or friends, or institutional sources such as angel investors, private equity firms and government-supported funding entities, it is far easier to raise capital than ever before, even with the great recession of 2008-2009.
-Crowdsourced funding is the latest interation, with the likes of Kickstarter allowing anyone with very small amounts of investment to participate in funding a company’s growth.
+Crowdsourced funding is the latest iteration, with the likes of Kickstarter allowing anyone with very small amounts of investment to participate in funding a company’s growth.

 - Vertical integration is a thing of the past.
 Start-ups and small consumer product companies don’t need to own their entire business.
 They can outsource almost anything and keep that which they do best in-house.